 I used to be a sports journalist, and I chose to come to university to continue the education I was denied as a girl growing up.
-The BSc (Hons) Health and Social Care opened up my knowledge of the sector and helped me to understand the construction of medicine, as well as the failures in social care.
-My MA Social Work entrenched my personality, whereby I could touch lives and administer positive changes on children's and family's lives.
+The BSc (Hons) Health and Social Care course opened up my knowledge of the sector and helped me to understand the construction of medicine, as well as the failures in social care.
+The MA Social Work entrenched my personality, whereby I could touch lives and administer positive changes on children's and family's lives.

 My advice to anybody thinking of university would be, be open-minded and don’t be ruled by your unconscious bias.
 There is help if you seek it from lecturers and students.
 I am currently working as a social worker within the Child Protection Safeguarding Team with children services at Together for Children, Sunderland.